Will the Trail Blazers cover the spread vs. the Spurs? Promo Codes, Betting Trends, Records ATS

 Trail Blazers Betting Records & Stats

-- In eight of 29 games this season, Portland and its opponents have combined to total more than 233.5 points.
+- Portland and its opponents have gone over 226.5 combined points in 13 of 30 games this season.

-- Portland has had an average of 223.4 points in its games this season, 10.1 fewer than this matchup's total.
+- Portland has an average point total of 223.4 in its matchups this year, 3.1 fewer points than this game's over/under.

-- So far this season, the Trail Blazers have compiled a 14-15-0 record against the spread.

-- Portland has lost both games it has played as a favorite this season.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!